syncfusion-content/wpf-docs/wpf/DataGrid/Filtering.md

 ## Programmatic filtering

-DataGrid allows you to filter the data programmatically in below ways,
+The WPF DataGrid Filter allows you to filter the data programmatically in below ways,

 * Through View Predicate
 * Through Column Filter